NSW schools: mandatory from Term 1, 2027

 Embed it well

-Optional one-on-one support: a wellbeing coach helps you sequence the rollout, train your staff, and work through the trickier conversations.
+Optional one-on-one support: a wellbeing coach who can help you sequence the rollout, train your staff, and work through the trickier conversations.
 Light-touch, on your timeline.

 The evidence base